 Barbara, Loretta, and Dona were just a few of the “other moms” who saw to it that I had the skills to survive and enough grit to come out winning.
 More often than not, I find myself inviting the friends of my children over, and making sure they, too, feel a sense of belonging and family with us.

 Check out all my parenting ideas on the City Girl Gone Mom Pinterest board!

-It’s no coincidence that the word for “mom” sounds similar across different languages: after simple “oohs” and “ahh”s, “ma” is one of the first sounds babies are able to make.
+It’s no coincidence that the word “mom” sounds similar across different languages.
+After simple “oohs” and “ahh”s, “ma” is one of the first sounds babies are able to make.

 It’s astonishing, now that I am in the thick of parenting, the number of hats a mom truly wears.
-In addition to the countless mommy jobs of packing lunches, kissing boo-boos, and drying tears, here are some of my favorites moments in motherhood:
+Motherhood is hard, but so rewarding.
+In addition to the countless mommy jobs of packing lunches, kissing boo-boos, and drying tears, here are some of my favorites things about being a mother:

 - Chauffeur: Having four kids is no joke, and as the song goes, “Every Day I’m Shuffling.”
 Oh, wait, that’s hustling.
 Well, we do plenty of that too!

 - Playmate: Twister.
 Operation.
 Hide and seek.
 We do it all.
 And these are the moments that we can look back on and smile.